 Activist, Film Actor, Television Actor / 1961 -

 People's sexiest man alive George Clooney is an Oscar-winning actor best known for playing Dr. Doug Ross on TV's ER and Danny Ocean in the Ocean's Eleven films.

 James L. Brooks

 Director, Producer, Television Producer, Screenwriter / 1940 -

-James L. Brooks is an American director, producer and screenwriter, best-known for The Mary Tyler Moore Show, Rhoda and Taxi.
+James L. Brooks is an award-winning producer, director and screenwriter known for series like The Mary Tyler Moore Show and films such as Terms of Endearment.

 Filmmaker, Screenwriter / 1951 -

 Filmmaker Kathryn Bigelow has directed films like Point Break and Zero Dark Thirty.
 In 2009, she became the first woman to win an Academy Award for best director for The Hurt Locker (2008).

 Got something to say?blog comments powered by Disqus

 profile name: Ben Affleck profile occupation: Film Actor, Television Producer, Screenwriter